Understanding Skewness in Data and Its Impact on Data Analysis (Updated 2024)

 where sd is the standard deviation for the sample.
 It is generally used when the mode is unknown.

 Note: There isn’t an Excel function to find Pearson’s coefficient of skewness.
-In the descriptive statistics area of the data analysis tool, skewness is calculated by using the third power of deviations around the mean.
+In the descriptive statistics area of the data analysis tool, skewness of data is calculated by using the third power of deviations around the mean.
 This is different from Pearson’s coefficient of skewness, which uses either the mode or the mean.

 How Do We Transform Skewed Data?